ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 2.)
 Manually Downloading the List

-- You can manually grab a copy of Listonomicon [here](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description) and use Wabba’s “Install from disk,” or you can search the unofficial gallery for Listonomicon and download that way.
+You can grab a copy of Listonomicon.wabbajack [here](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description) and use Wabba’s “Install from disk,” or you can search the unofficial gallery for Listonomicon and download that way.

 ### 3.)
 Downloading the list from the Gallery

-- If you do not want to download manually, install Listonomicon through Wabbajack as normal.
+If you do not want to download manually, install Listonomicon through Wabbajack as normal.
 The download icon will be replaced with a play icon, on the next page you can choose an install location.
 Make sure to install the list to somewhere that is not in a protected folder (such as Downloads, Documents, etc) and not inside your Baldur’s Gate 3 install.
 For example, install to H:\Games\Listonomicon, with mods downloaded to H:\Games\Listonomicon\downloads.

 :::note
 But wait, what if I don't want to download all 390+ Listonomicon mods?
 I want the gameplay changes, but I'm never going to use every new cosmetic option!
 In that case, you can manually download Listonomicon LITE.wabbajack from the [Nexus Page](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description).
+Refer back to step 2 for manual installation instructions.
 :::

 ### 4.)
 Script Extender

-- Download the [Script Extender](https://github.com/Norbyte/bg3se/releases) and install to [game install path]\Baldurs Gate 3\bin.
+Download the [Script Extender](https://github.com/Norbyte/bg3se/releases) and install to [game install path]\Baldurs Gate 3\bin.
 You can also install Script Extender by launching BG3MM (from Mod Organizer 2) and going to tools -> download Script Extender.
 Some users can use both options, some users only work when using one or the other, nobody knows why.

 ### 5.)
 Finalizing Mod List Settings

-- Once the modlist download has completed, navigate to where you downloaded your Listonomicon (e.g. H:\Listonomicon\downloads) and find “zzz_Listonomicon Mod Settings.”
+Once the modlist download has completed, navigate to where you downloaded your Listonomicon (e.g. H:\Listonomicon\downloads) and find “zzz_Listonomicon Mod Settings.”
 Open the zip file and copy/paste its contents to %AppData%\Local\Larian Studios\Baldur's Gate 3\Script Extender (create the Script Extender folder if it does not exist).

 ### 6.)
 Preparing Steam